LaunchCodeEducation/data-analysis-curriculum/content/sql-part-2/reading/string-functions/_index.md

 ## String Functions

 Below, you will find some of the more common SQL string functions that we will focus on in this class.
-For a more exhaustive list of string functions, you can visit SQL String Functions.[SQL String Functions](https://learn.microsoft.com/en-us/sql/t-sql/functions/string-functions-transact-sql?view=sql-server-ver15).
+For a more exhaustive list of string functions, you can visit [SQL String Functions](https://learn.microsoft.com/en-us/sql/t-sql/functions/string-functions-transact-sql?view=sql-server-ver15).

 ### RTRIM